Home Blog What is the ERP Implementation Process?

 What is the ERP Implementation process?

 As with any large project, you must take an ERP implementation one step at a time.
-Though the implementation of an ERP system looks slightly different for each company, every ERP implementation life cycle is made up of eight standard stages—all of which are critical to the project’s success.
+Though the implementation of an Enterprise Resource Planning (ERP) system looks slightly different for each company, every ERP implementation life cycle is made up of eight standard stages—all of which are critical to the project’s success.
 The timeframe for completing these stages also differs from company to company and will depend on your personal decisions about how quickly you want to move forward.
 For perspective, though, most ERP implementations are completed, from planning to having a fully operational system, in six months to one year.

 Below, we’ll discuss in detail the phases of the ERP implementation life cycle.
 Each step should be fully completed before moving on to the next.
 This ensures that all parts of the process are built on firm foundations.